 King Post Walls, also known as Soldier Piles, are some of the oldest forms of retaining systems used in deep excavations.
-King Post Walls have successfully been used since the late 18th Century in metropolitan cities like New York, Berlin, and London.
+They have successfully been used since the late 18th Century in metropolitan cities like New York, Berlin, and London.

 King Posts are isolated steel columns that are installed along the line of the proposed retaining wall typically at centres between 1 and 3m.
 The space between the posts is filled, over the retained height, using a variety of different solutions but most commonly a precast concrete panel.

 King Post Walls can be designed to Eurocode 7 or British standards and can be analysed in the temporary or permanent conditions.
-The design life of a King Post Wall is generally 50 years or more depending on the requirements.
+The design life is generally 50 years or more depending on the requirements.

-The method of King Post Walls involves drilling a hole with a high powered CFA, large diameter or mini piling rig and then filling it with concrete and installation an H beam.
+The method involves drilling a hole with a high powered CFA, large diameter or mini piling rig and then filling it with concrete and installation an H beam.
 This allows concrete pre-stressed panels to be inserted between the webs of the H sections, which after excavation results in the finished embedded retaining wall.

 To download our Project Storyboard for one of Aarsleff’s King Post Wall projects in Sheffield, please click here

 For more information about Aarsleff Ground Engineering or to send in your enquiry, call 01636 611140 and speak to a member of our expert team today, or drop us an email

 Join our mailing list